JuliaSmoothOptimizers/JSOTutorials.jl/generic-adnlpmodels/index.md

+The [NLPModels](https://github.com/JuliaSmoothOptimizers/NLPModels.jl) are usually parametrically typed by the vector and element type of `x0` and use this type for some pre-computations.
+We now see how `ADNLPModel` can still be used for other types.

+### Objective Evaluation

 Note that in the input of the `ADNLPModel` constructor only the function `x0` is typed, while the objective function `f` can be generic.
+Therefore, the function `obj(nlp, x)` will return an element of type `eltype(x)`.

 ```julia
 x32 = Float32[-1.2; 1.0]